markcerqueira/ff-record-keeper/README.md

 # ff-record-keeper
 Tools for [Final Fantasy Record Keeper][1]

-The most useful script here is the FFRKProxy.
+The most useful script here is FFRKProxy.
 It creates a proxy using [libmproxy/mitmproxy][7].
-See the Environment section below for how to set up Python and libmproxy.
+See the Environment section below for how to set up Python and libmproxy/mitmproxy.
 Then run FFRKProxy.py and point your device at your computer's IP address and the port number specified by FFRKProxy.
 Then watch the data roll in as you play FFRK.

     ~src/ff-record-keeper [master] python FFRKProxy.py
     IP Address = 10.0.0.1, Port = 8080